yolkhovyy/dht_dart/README.md

 - Raspberry Pi 3
 - DHT22 and AM2302

+## Release notes
+0.0.4
+- Native library transfers sensor data as TypedData i.s.o. an array of two Doubles
+- Native library is not binary compatible with version 0.0.3 - please upgrade as described further in [Native lib installation/upgrade]

 ## Copyright notice

 Use of the DHT Dart/Native source code is governed by a BSD-style license that can be found in the LICENSE files in corresponding folders.